kalekdev/uni/semester-1/nus-1/notes.typ

 LTD: Derive Biot-Savart Law from Lorentz Transformation, Lorentz Force and Coulomb's Law

 === Magnetic Shielding
-A closed high magnetic permeability cage can be used to redirect magnetic field trhough itself.
+A closed high magnetic permeability cage can be used to redirect magnetic fields through itself.

 For very sensitive applications, active shielding can be used with a hall sensor and solenoid feedback loop that actively generates opposing magnetic fields.